vengi-voxel/vengi/docs/voxconvert/Usage.md

 `./vengi-voxconvert --merge --scale --input infile --output outfile`

 * `--crop`: reduces the volume sizes to their voxel boundaries.
-* `--export-layers`: export all the layers of a scene into single files.
-It is suggested to name the layers properly to get reasonable file names.
+* `--export-models`: export all the models of a scene into single files.
+It is suggested to name the models properly to get reasonable file names.
 * `--export-palette`: will save the included palette as png next to the source file.
-* `--filter <filter>`: will filter out layers not mentioned in the expression.
-E.g. `1-2,4` will handle layer 1, 2 and 4.
+* `--filter <filter>`: will filter out models not mentioned in the expression.
+E.g. `1-2,4` will handle model 1, 2 and 4.
 It is the same as `1,2,4`.
-The first layer is `0`.
-See the layers note below.
+The first model is `0`.
+See the models note below.
 * `--force`: overwrite existing files
 * `--image-as-heightmap`: import input images as heightmap (default)
 * `--colored-heightmap`: Use the alpha channel of the heightmap as height and the rgb data as surface color.